stijnimaging/UTAP_WP1/README.md

 Post-mortem 9.4T scanning project which includes DWI and GRE sequences.

+General script for processing 9.4T post-mortem imaging data Execute the script in the directory that has the ROFT data (e.g. DWI_roft.nii and GRE_roft.nii)

-A connection with the imaging server is required.
+A connection with the imaging server is needed access the files and scripts

 # Work in progress